 An instructor for more than 30 years, Maria has logged 5200 hours in sailplanes.
 She is holding 14 Hungarian records and she participated in many nationals and international competitions, winning many of them.
 In 1983 she was second in the European Women Championships flying in the Standard Class.
 She instructed many beginners but also taught the art of advanced soaring, aerobatics, cross country, instrument flying, cloud flying and soaring cross country.

+Maria doesn’t hesitate when asked for her biggest challenge and achievement in soaring.
 It was a high altitude flight that earned her the third diamond.
 This achievement gave her the distinction of being the first Hungarian woman completing the Diamond badge.
 The flight took place in 1974.
 In previous flights she had reached 3000 m in wave which she considered easy.
 Therefore she was determined to reach that altitude in pure thermal flight also.

+The chance came on a hot and balmy summer day with strongly developing clouds, which later overdeveloped and produced thunderstorms.
+Maria observed the formation of a Cumulus Congestus from the ground and carefully planned, before take-off, which course she had to fly to safely exit the billowing cloud to get sight of the ground again.
+Entering the cloud did not pose any problem and she quickly reached 3000 and 4000 meter.
+The turbulence increased with altitude: 25m/sec climb one moment and 5 m/sink the next, a real roller coaster ride.
+Ice was forming on the leading edges of the wing but she continued her climb while the towering cloud grew bigger and bigger.
 It suddenly dawned on her that this was her chance for a 5000 m altitude gain and therefore the completion of her Diamond badge.
 She left the cloud when her altimeter read 5200m and started her descent.
 Curious and impatient to find out if she had a good barograph trace she yanked the barograph out from behind her and happily realized that she had a good trace.
 Relieved she continued her descent and landed overjoyed back at the airport.

 Years later on a trip through Hungary Gill van den Broeck from Belgium, a journalist, professional translator, a well-known figure in the international soaring scene and a jury member at the present World Championship, met a professional pilot near Lake Balaton.
 Talking about flying Gill mentioned that she „only“ was a glider pilot.
 The pilot vehemently rejected the attribute „only“.
 He had received his instrument training from an expert woman glider pilot.
 Without a name mentioned Gill immediately knew that this female instructor was no other than MARIA BOLLA.—”

 Spring finally has arrived in Holland with up to 15.2 dgr. at the Bilt the Dutch place to measure the temperature and straight away the hottest day in history , ever on March 5 and full sun and blue skies.
 It was even 18 dgr.
 C. in the southern part of Holland.